Ranked from Within: Ranking Large Multimodal Models Without Labels: Related Work

+\paragraph{Uncertainty Estimation for LLMs and LMMs.} Uncertainty estimation seeks to quantify an ML model’s confidence in its predictions~\cite{guo2017calibration}.
+Recent studies have been dedicated to exploring uncertainty estimation specifically for LLMs~\cite{kuhn2023semantic, malinin_uncertainty, xiao2021hallucination, huang2023look, lin2023generating, kadavath2022language, azaria2023the, gottesman-geva-2024-estimating}.
+For instance, Xiao~\etal~\yrcite{xiao2021hallucination} utilize ensemble methods to evaluate uncertainty in natural language generation models.
+Malinin~\etal~\yrcite{malinin_uncertainty} similarly introduce a unified approach to uncertainty estimation, leveraging ensemble methods, for autoregressive structured prediction tasks.
+To deal with the challenge of capturing ``semantic equivalence'' in natural language, Kuhn~\etal~\yrcite{kuhn2023semantic} propose semantic entropy, a method that utilizes linguistic invariances derived from shared meanings.
+Additionally, internal states of LMMs can be leveraged for uncertainty quantification or error detection by training a classifier~\cite{azaria2023the, gottesman-geva-2024-estimating}.
+This paper does not propose a new way to estimate uncertainty.
+Instead, it offers the novel insight that the existing uncertainty in LMM-generated outputs effectively reflects their relative performance across benchmarks without manual labels.

 \paragraph{Evaluation \& Benchmarking LMMs.} The rapid development of LMMs has greatly propelled advancements in multimodal models, showcasing significant improvements in their perception and reasoning abilities.
-This shift has rendered traditional benchmarks, which focus solely on isolated task performance~\cite{karpathy2015deep, antol2015vqa}, inadequate for thorough evaluation.
-Researchers have introduced new benchmarks aimed at evaluating LMMs across a broad spectrum of multimodal tasks~\cite{goyal2017making, lin2014microsoft, russakovsky2015imagenet}.
-However, many benchmarks lack detailed assessments and robust evaluation measures.
-Recent studies~\cite{yue2024mmmu, xai_grok_2024} highlight the need for more comprehensive benchmarks to evaluate the reasoning and understanding abilities of LMMs effectively.
+This shift has rendered traditional benchmarks, which focus solely on isolated task performance~\cite{karpathy2015deep, antol2015vqa}.
+Researchers have introduced new benchmarks to evaluate LMM in a broad spectrum of multimodal tasks~\cite{goyal2017making, lin2014microsoft, russakovsky2015imagenet}.
+Recent studies~\cite{yue2024mmmu, xai_grok_2024, fu2023mme} highlight the need for more comprehensive benchmarks to effectively evaluate the reasoning and understanding abilities of LMMs.
+For instance,

+Several benchmarks~\cite{xai_grok_2024, ainslie2023gqa, tong2024eyes} have been developed to assess multimodal models' real-world spatial understanding.
+Lu~\etal~\yrcite{lu2024mathvista} and Zhang~\etal~\yrcite{zhang2024mathverse} introduce benchmarks specifically designed to evaluate MLLMs' mathematical reasoning, focusing on their ability to comprehend and reason about visual mathematical figures.
+Yue~\etal~\yrcite{yue2024mmmu} carefully curate a diverse set of multi-discipline tasks that require college-level subject knowledge and complex reasoning.
+Additionally, numerous benchmarks~\cite{8978122, masry2022chartqa, mathew2021docvqa, liu2023hidden} assess the performance of LMMs in optical character recognition.